Dillingham-Lewis House Museum

 Chicago & Alton Train Depot

 The original depot was constructed in 1879 and burned down in the early 1920's.
-The city asked the Chicago & Alton Railroad to rebuild the station and it's a near-replica of the original.
-The reasons were several, specifically that the city back then was still an important transporation center for industry, travelers, and livestock.
+The city asked the Chicago & Alton Railroad to rebuild the station.
+The reasons were several, specifically that the city back then was still an important transportation center for industry, travelers, and livestock.
 This is an important piece of history because it's the last one-story, wood and stucco Chicago and Alton train depot still standing in the state.
-It's currently not open for tours and still in need of renovation.
+It's currently not open for tours and will open in the fall of 2018.

 The Blue Springs Historic Society is dedicated to